 Please take a look at our short film of our Summer Exhibition 2017

 Unfortunately for several reasons out of Karen’s control the business failed and closed down soon afterwards.
 However, I carried on with the exhibition plans this did not deter me with my goal.

 I posted on Facebook if anybody would wish to join us and out from this Paul Turner replied and it was apparent he was on the same wavelength.

 Paul & I met chatted about the plans and out of this the name Core Collective was born.
 With Paul’s help, he designed the logo and promotional posters.
 Including the Core Collective statement.

-The idea of the Core Collective are for like minded artists coming together to sharing costs for exhibitions and help each other promote our art to the community.
-From our 1st exhibition in 2016 to the end of 2017 the Core Collective had five exhibitions our membership is growing from artists, landscape painters, Birmingham cityscapes, abstract artists, 3D, photographers, needlework and sculptures.
+The idea of the Core Collective is for like-minded artists coming together to sharing costs for exhibitions and help each other promote our art to the community.
+From our 1st exhibition in 2016 to the end of 2017 the Core Collective had five exhibitions our membership is growing with artists, landscape painters, Birmingham cityscapes, abstract artists, 3D, photographers, needlework and sculptures.

 Plus we had the TV cameras coming down to cover our Summer Exhibition 2017 and being interviewed on camera.

 From that small roots grow and the buds form, new growth, flowers are forming.